project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

 -   BLE antenna (to plug in Ant1)
 -   Wi-Fi antenna (to plug in Ant2)

-For Matter over Wi-Fi with OpenThead Border Router :
+For Matter over Wi-Fi with OpenThread Border Router :

 -   [`NXP RD-RW612-BGA`] board
 -   BLE/15.4 antenna (to plug in Ant1)